 Student Research Colloquium and Speaker Series

 As part of the Miller Upton programs, the Department of Economics at Beloit College has initiated the Charles G. Koch Student Research Colloquium and Speaker Series.
-Directed by Professor Marta Podemska-Mikluch, the research colloquium has two primary goals.
+The research colloquium has two primary goals.
 First, the colloquium gives students the opportunity to further develop their interest in the ideas and institutions underpinning a free and prosperous society.
-This is achieved through the discussion of seminal articles aimed at deepening students’ understanding of the market process.
-The second goal of the colloquium is to further develop our students’ research abilities.
-The economics department faculty agree with Nobel Laureate James Buchanan’s adage that “writing is research.”
+This is achieved through the discussion of scholarly papers aimed at deepening students' understanding of the market process.
+The second goal of the colloquium is to further develop our students' research abilities.
 We believe that students understand economic ideas more deeply by applying them to novel contexts and articulating an argument to a wide variety of audiences.
 Each member of the colloquium is expected to write an article with the eventual goal of publication in a newspaper, magazine, or academic journal.
-Throughout the semester, Professor Podemska-Mikluch works with the students on honing their research, writing, and communication skills.
+Throughout the semester, faculty work with the students on honing their research, writing, and communication skills.

-While the speaker series is open to all majors of the economics department, because of its hands-on nature, the colloquium is limited to eight students selected by Professor Podemska-Mikluch in consultation with the rest of the faculty.
-If you have questions about the research colloquium or speaker series, please contact Professor Podemska-Mikluch at email@example.com.
+While the speaker series is open to all majors of the economics department, because of its hands-on nature, the colloquium is limited to a handful of students selected by department faculty.
+If you have questions about the research colloquium or speaker series, please contact assistant professor, Laura Grube, email@example.com.